-Step 1: Should an employee have a concern, he/she should bring it to their supervisor's attention (if appropriate) verbally or in writing.
-After reviewing the facts, the supervisor will meet with the employee to discuss the concerns and to respond.
+Step 1: Should you have a concern, bring it to your supervisor's attention (if appropriate) verbally or in writing.
+After reviewing the facts, your supervisor will meet with you to discuss your concerns and to respond.

-Step 2: If the employee is not satisfied with the supervisor's response (or if meeting with him or her is not appropriate), the employee may present his/her concern to the next immediate supervisor, the department's HR representative, the department head, or to the employee's designated elected official who will follow the same evaluation process.
+Step 2: If you are not satisfied with your supervisor's response (or if meeting with him or her is not appropriate), then you may present your concern to the next immediate supervisor or to the appropriate elected official, who will follow the same evaluation process.